-Windows 10 automatically compresses your wallpaper images and reduces it to 85% of the original image quality, before setting it as your desktop background.
-This helps in saving valuable disk space and improves performance to a certain extent – but compromises on the image quality.
-While the process is immensely useful for PCs with moderate specifications, if your system has plenty of RAM, you can disable the wallpaper compression in Windows 10.
+Windows 10 automatically compresses your wallpaper images and reduces them to 85% of the original image quality, before setting it as your desktop background.
+This helps in saving valuable disk space and improves performance to a certain extent – but compromises the image quality.
+While the process is immensely useful for PCs with moderate specifications, if your system has plenty of RAM, you can disable the wallpaper compression in Windows 11/10.
 Here’s how to go about it.

 Disable Wallpaper compression in Windows 11/10

 Windows never actually applies the full quality image to the Desktop.
 It reduces the quality so as to enhance the system performance.
 Windows itself does not offer a method to disable the JPG wallpaper quality reduction in Windows 11/10, but a registry fix can help you disable this automatic compression feature.

 If you can manage to change its extension .jpg, you will be able to view the image used as the wallpaper.

 Anyway, using this registry fix, you can disable the automatic JPEG wallpaper quality reduction feature and improve the quality of your desktop background wallpaper.